dror27/dk-shack/vol2/songs/en/July Hymn.md

 Otherwise I would be calling\
 Free of care I will be rolling\
 But now I'm just scrolling\
-Through a screen that's full of moanings\
+Through a screen that's full of moaning\
 While countless bands are falling\
 We'll still be here comes morning\
 Oh, there's so much more to care for ... 'cause\